FirmoDaniel/MS1-HELP-TO-GROW/README.md

 * Upfront capital
 * Readily available, reliable and custom, information.

-What separates ‘Help To Grow’ form the other websites is our immediate dealing with the aforementioned hurdles.
+What separates ‘Help To Grow’ from the other websites is our immediate dealing with the aforementioned hurdles.
 * Our model employs a subscription base as opposed to a lengthy commission based contract.
 * We offer users immediate access to qualified advisors once signed up to our community